argon-lang/verilization/README.md

 ## Types

-The following built-in types are supported.
+The following types are supported.

 |Type|Encoding|
 |---|---|